Jennifer Williams: Career

 Williams began her government career in the United States Department of Homeland Security in 2005, shortly after graduating from Georgetown.
 She served as a political appointee of Secretary Michael Chertoff, the second United States Secretary of Homeland Security, serving under President George W. Bush.

 She then joined the United States Department of State in 2006, where she has served for more than thirteen years.
 She was initially focused on Middle East policy, and served overseas in Beirut and Kingston, Jamaica.
-She managed the U.S. government's humanitarian assistance program for Syrian refugees from 2011 to 2014, and then served as Special Assistant to the Assistant Secretary of State for Near Eastern Affairs at the State Department headquarters in Washington, D.C.
+She managed the U.S. government's humanitarian assistance program for Syrian refugees from 2011 to 2014, and then served as Special Assistant to the Deputy Secretary of State covering Near Eastern Affairs at the State Department headquarters in Washington, D.C.

 Williams then served in London as the Press Officer for the United States Ambassador to the United Kingdom for three years.

 Williams has served as Mike Pence's aide on European and Russian affairs since April 2019.
 Williams accompanied Pence when he traveled to Poland in September 2019 to meet with Ukrainian President Volodymyr Zelensky.